middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/b-1-b-2-2020-tix-investigation-resolutions-procedure.md

 Middlebury’s CRTIX Coordinator also participates in Middlebury’s handling and responding to complaints of sexual misconduct, domestic and dating violence and misconduct, and stalking, as defined in this policy.

-References throughout this Procedure to the CRTIX should be read as including individuals to whom the CRTIX has designated certain duties either in general or in the context of a particular case or situation.
+References throughout this Procedure to the CRTIX Coordinator should be read as including individuals to whom the CRTIX Coordinator has designated certain duties either in general or in the context of a particular case or situation.

 **7.** **Days**

 Unless otherwise noted, “days” indicates calendar days, regardless of whether the majority of Middlebury’s administrative offices are open.
-“Business days” indicates days on which the majority of Middlebury’s administrative offices are open, and generally connotes Mondays through Fridays.
+“Business days” indicates days on which the majority of Middlebury’s administrative offices are open and generally connotes Mondays through Fridays.
 In computing any period of time referenced in this Procedure, the day of the act or event (e.g., provision of evidence for review and response, issuance of a determination or sanction) from which the designated time period begins to run shall not be included.
 The last day of the period so computed shall be included if it is a business day; when not a business day, the period will conclude at the end of the next business day.

 **8.** **Parties**

-Only the complainant and respondent are considered a “party” or “parties” as that term is used within this policy.
+Only the Reporting Individual and Respondent are considered a “party” or “parties” as that term is used within this policy.

 Published: August 14, 2020

 Amended: September 10, 2021

----

-**\[1\] Note that Schools Abroad are covered under AHD**

-**\[2\] Middlebury’s Vermont undergraduate campus program includes a confidential resource called MiddSafe; for more information, see** [**https://www.middlebury.edu/student-life/health-wellness-education-and-saf...**](https://www.middlebury.edu/student-life/health-wellness-education-and-safety/education/middsafe)**.**
+Amended: May 9, 2025